KhronosGroup/OpenCL-Docs/extensions/README.md

 your local workspace in with native platform line endings.)

 Rationale:
-> Many OpenCL specifications use AsciiDoc markup.
-Using AsciiDoc markup for
+> Most OpenCL specifications use Asciidoctor markup.
+Using it for extensions
-> extensions reduces the work required to integrate an extension into the main
+> reduces the work required to integrate them into the main
 > specification, produces well-formatted output, and simplifies the process of
 > authoring well-formatted output.
-Also, AsciiDoc is readable as plain text,
+Also, asciidoctor is readable as plain text,
 > and is easily diff-able with standard tools such as `git`.

 ## Token Registration